Maria Theresa of Spain: Arrival in Paris

 On 26 August 1660, the newlyweds made the traditional Joyous Entry into Paris, where the Queen was greeted by the nobility, ecclesiastical dignitaries and professors from the Sorbonne.
-The royal couple were acclaimed in front of hundreds of thousands of spectators who had come to attend the ceremony.
+The royal couple was acclaimed in front of hundreds of thousands of spectators who had come to attend the ceremony.
 Maria Theresa made a very good impression both by her appearance and by her character.
 Once installed at the court of France, at the time located at the Louvre, her mother-in-law (and paternal aunt), Anne of Austria took her under her wing.
 Maria Theresa learned with her the duties of the Queen, the customs of the country as well as the French language.
 She would attain a good command of French, but would retain a strong Spanish accent until the end of her life.

-The Queen Mother, Anne of Austria, cared for the young Queen as if she were her own daughter and tried to protect her from court intrigues.
+The Queen Mother, Anne of Austria, cared for the young Queen as if she were her own daughter and attempted to protect her from court intrigues.
 A close and mutual friendship developed.
-Maria Theresa often retreated to her mother-in-law's circle, where she could speak Spanish and drink hot chocolate, away from the prying eyes of the court.
+Maria Theresa often retreated to her mother-in-law's circle, where she could speak Spanish and drink hot chocolate, away from the eyes of the court.
 Together, they prayed, did charitable works, made donations to the poor, and visited monasteries and churches.
 Some courtiers criticized Anne of being too protective of Maria Theresa and thus developing her natural inclination toward withdrawal.

 The first time the Queen saw the Palace of Versailles was on 25 October 1660.
 It was then only a modest royal residence that had once been Louis XIII's hunting lodge, not far from Paris.
 At this time, as during the first months of the marriage, Louis XIV was highly affectionate and attentive to his wife, reportedly commanding the Grand Maréchal du Logis that "the Queen and himself were never to be set apart, no matter how small the house in which they might be lodging".
 However, his devotion was short-lived and he promptly began pursuing Louise de La Vallière.
 In addition, Maria Theresa had difficulty getting used to the French court, whose etiquette was very different from that of Madrid —where courtiers were not even allowed to touch her dress—, and often found difficult to understand French pleasures and humor.
 Embarrassed by this new proximity, the young Queen had difficulty finding her place there and willingly withdrew to her apartments with her circle of intimates.
-She clung to her aunt, the Queen Mother Anne of Austria, whom she affectionately referred to as “tia”.
-Religiously devout, Maria Theresa enjoyed long masses and the celebration of traditional Spanish fêtes.
-Outside of praying, she spent much of her free time playing cards and gambling.
+She clung to her mother-in-law, whom she affectionately referred to as “tia”.
+Very devout, Maria Theresa enjoyed long masses and the celebration of traditional Spanish fêtes.
+Aside from prayer, she spent much of her free time playing cards and gambling.
 Maria Theresa played little part in political affairs, although she briefly acted as regent in 1667 while her husband was away on campaigns on the frontier.